Is Santa Claus Really Real Or Is It Just Your Parents?

 Santa's magical reindeer are the key to this.
 Christmas cheer helps the reindeers fly, the more people who believe in Santa, the more powerful Santa's reindeers are.
 The festive cheers allow the reindeers to fly, pulling the sleigh behind them.

-After taking off from the North Pole, the first thing the reindeer do is accelerate up to super fast speed, close to the speed of light while flying the wrong way around the world, the opposite direction to the Earth's spin.
+After taking off from the North Pole, the first thing the reindeer do is accelerate up to a super-fast speed, close to the speed of light while flying the wrong way around the world, the opposite direction to the Earth's spin.
 This actually slows down time for Santa.

 However, if you want to see the real Santa when he comes to deliver your gifts on Christmas Eve, then you might be disappointed.
 Because Santa moves in a different time frame to us, he is too fast to be seen with the naked eye.